clabe45/conlang-gpt/README.md

 ## Features

 > :warning: This tool is in early development.
 It is not ready for production use.
+Regardless, anyone who's generating fake languages in a business context should carefully consider their life choices, but this is fine because it's open source.

 | Feature | Status |
 | --- | --- |